nightbot/docs/commands/game.md

 will return "The stream game has been updated to: League of Legends"

 **Note:** The default userlevel for the !game command is set to `everyone`.
 This implies that everyone can check the current game being streamed to the channel.
-Only moderators and higher userlevels can modify the current game.
+Only moderators and higher userlevels can modify the game.